Vulnerability assessment for Azure powered by Qualys

 View vulnerabilities for images running on your AKS clusters

-Defender for Cloud gives its customers the ability to prioritize the remediation of vulnerabilities in images that are currently being used within their environment using the Running container images should have vulnerability findings resolved recommendation.
+Defender for Cloud gives its customers the ability to prioritize the remediation of vulnerabilities in images that are currently being used within their environment using the Azure running container images should have vulnerabilities resolved - (powered by Qualys) recommendation.

-To provide findings for the recommendation, Defender for Cloud collects the inventory of your running containers that are collected by the Defender agent installed on your AKS clusters.
+To provide the findings for the recommendation, Defender for Cloud collects the inventory of your running containers that are collected by the Defender agent.
 Defender for Cloud correlates that inventory with the vulnerability assessment scan of images that are stored in ACR.
 The recommendation shows your running containers with the vulnerabilities associated with the images that are used by each container and provides vulnerability reports and remediation steps.